geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:32:13](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1933)]
 Oh, and also, I saw Chan-Yu's trying to get rid of the correct div mode folding.
-This one...
+This one..

 ##### **Sieds Lykles** [[00:32:26](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1946)]
 I think it might be easier to change div and mode into full.
-So it's more diff than to...
+So it's more diff than to..

 ##### **Chenyu** [[00:32:36](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1956)]
 Oh, I don't think that's the issue, though.
-So I thought the regression was causing by...
+So I thought the regression was causing by..
 So the div mode is only correct if it's, like, numerators positive or something like that.
 It has a limit.
-But the thing that regress...
+But the thing that regress..

 ##### **Sieds Lykles** [[00:32:57](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1977)]
-So the reason that it's...
-Basically...
-Basically...
-The way that the image...
-Like, when you do the image index, it takes an index and does, like, a single div and a mode, and you can remove them if...
+So the reason that it's..
+Basically..
+Basically..
+The way that the image..
+Like, when you do the image index, it takes an index and does, like, a single div and a mode, and you can remove them if..
 Right?
-If...
+If..
 When your index is negative,

 ##### **Geohot** [[00:33:24](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2004)]
-you can fold the...
-Like...
-If the...
-If the...
-You can get rid of the...
+you can fold the..
+Like..
+If the..
+If the..
+You can get rid of the..
 Valid.
-If...
+If..

 ##### **Sieds Lykles** [[00:33:37](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2017)]
-If the thing is negative, the valid is...
-True, but...
-So...
+If the thing is negative, the valid is..
+True, but..
+So..
 We do truncating div.
 When your index is minus one, the div of that is zero.
 So your index is not actually out of bound.
 But when you do floor div, like, if your index is negative, one, then it's actually out of bound.

 ##### **Chenyu** [[00:34:08](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2048)]
 Yeah.
-So my impression is the expression that was not folded correctly, it's because there's an alter date that was not considered when that expression is...
+So my impression is the expression that was not folded correctly, it's because there's an alter date that was not considered when that expression is..
 So that expression itself cannot be simplified with the correct div mod.
 But if it's combined with the alter condition, that should be fine.
 That's my take for left lag.
 And why we cannot take it out because our current rules, it's only look at the index,

 ##### **Geohot** [[00:34:43](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=2083)]
 but not the alter valid.